tpetrew/proj/README.md

 ## Installation

-Install the dependencies and devDependencies and start the server.
+Clone repository, install the dependencies and devDependencies and start the server.

 ```sh
 npm install